CyVerse-learning-materials/dnasubway_guide/step7.rst

       this data compares RNA from both drought-stressed and well-watered Sorghum.
 You can read more about the experimental conditions `here <https://bmcplantbiol.biomedcentral.com/articles/10.1186/s12870-016-0800-x>`_.
-      Where appropriate, a note (in this orange colored backgroud) in the instructions will indicate which options to select to make use of this provided dataset.
+      Where appropriate, a note (in this orange colored background) in the instructions will indicate which options to select to make use of this provided dataset.